ClaudioGranatiero-10zig/shim-review/README.md

 *******************************************************************************
 [updated]

 Previous SHIM 15.8 submission was accepted by review team and signed by Microsoft.
-We decided to update submission to SHIM version 16.0.
-The GRUB2 binary loaded by new shim is unchanged.
+Yes, the old GRUB is revoked by SBAT revocations provided with the new Shim build

 *******************************************************************************
 ### If your boot chain of trust includes a Linux kernel: